XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 ### A cluster view: recursion, activation, and the coordination tax of Multi-Agent

 Although the initial architecture should remain concise, Multi-Agent System (MAS) still has value.
-The key is understanding **how it works and when it works**, and its core lies in **recursion (Recursion)** and **activation (Activation)**.
+The key is understanding **how it works and when it works**, and its core lies in **recursion** and **activation**.

-1.  **Recursion (Recursion)**: this is the extreme extension of "Budget".
-If a Main Agent’s capability ceiling is 30 steps (Step), then by calling a Sub-Agent (also with 30-step capability), we can theoretically expand the task-execution depth to $30 \times 30 = 900$ steps.
+1.  **Recursion**: this is the extreme extension of "Budget".
+If a Main Agent’s capability ceiling is 30 steps, then by calling a Sub-Agent (also with 30-step capability), we can theoretically expand the task-execution depth to $30 \times 30 = 900$ steps.
 A three-layer structure can even continue to recurse into $30 \times 30 \times 30$.
 The reason deeper recursion has not been applied at scale is not that it is theoretically impossible, but that it is constrained by multiple realities: the model’s Context and stability are insufficient to support such long-range causal chains; a large number of external data sources and tool ecosystems have not been effectively connected; the latency and cost brought by long-chain execution are hard to accept commercially; and the difficulty of debugging and interpretability makes production deployment too risky.
-2.  **Activation (Activation)**: this enhances “professionalism”.
+2.  **Activation**: this enhances “professionalism”.
 By injecting specific System Prompt, Context, and Action Space (toolset) into a Sub-Agent, or loading different fine-tuned weights, we are effectively “activating” a domain expert.

-However, MAS also introduces a non-negligible **coordination tax (Coordination Tax)**.
+However, MAS also introduces a non-negligible **coordination tax**.

 The coordination tax refers to the cost (tokens, time, precision) consumed when Agents pass information, align intent, and wait for responses.

-- **Hierarchical structure (Hierarchical)**: if we adopt a tree structure of superiors and subordinates, each Agent communicates only with its direct superior/subordinate.
+- **Hierarchical structure**: if we adopt a tree structure of superiors and subordinates, each Agent communicates only with its direct superior/subordinate.
 The number of communications per task is related to the depth of the tree, and overall complexity is controllable.
-- **Mesh / all-to-all structure (Mesh/All-to-All)**: if $n$ Agents are allowed to freely talk pairwise, the number of potential communication channels grows to $O(n^2)$, and coordination costs rise sharply.
+- **Mesh / all-to-all structure**: if $n$ Agents are allowed to freely talk pairwise, the number of potential communication channels grows to $O(n^2)$, and coordination costs rise sharply.

 Excessive coordination tax often throws the system into chaos and inefficiency.
 Therefore, **balancing "recursion gains" and "coordination tax" in architecture design is the key to designing an efficient MAS.**